lucasdias-infosec/infosec-portfolio/docs/en-us/blue-team-lab/02-suricata.md

 ## 1. Context

-Suricata is a high-performance network intrusion detection engine (IDS) with additional capabilities to operate as:
+Suricata is a high-performance network intrusion detection engine (IDS) with additional capabilities to operate as IPS and NSM (Network Security Monitoring).

-- IDS (Intrusion Detection System)
-- IPS (Intrusion Prevention System)
-- NSM (Network Security Monitoring)

 Its implementation in the laboratory aimed to: